Simple API Integration

 buildRoutingTable() {

-return this.providers.map(provider => ({
+return this.suppliers.map(provider => ({

 endpoints: provider.endpoints,

-latency: provider.averageLatency,
+latency: provider.frequentLatency,

 reliability: provider.uptimeScore